Edward W. Pearson Sr.: Family

 Pearson and his family lived in a home behind the general store he operated in West Asheville.
 His wife was Annis (Bradshaw) Pearson.
-They had two daughters, Iola Pearson Byers and Annette Pearson Cotton, and one son, Edward W. Pearson Jr.
+They had two daughters, Iola Pearson Byers and Annette Pearson Cotton, and one son, Edward W. Pearson Jr. He also had his eldest son from a previous relationship with Edna Parker named William.

 Legacy

 Pearson's legacy has been commemorated in Asheville with a community identification sign in 2008 as well as larger-than-life mural painted on the back of Burton Street Community Center in 2014 for the 100th anniversary celebration of the fair that Pearson first organized in 1914.
-The fair was revived in the 21st century and renamed in 2012 as the Burton Street Agricultural Fair.
+Activist and artist DeWayne Barton revived the Fair in 2010 as the Burton Street Agricultural Fair.
+As of 2023, the Burton Street Agricultural Fair continues to be held annually at the Burton Street Community Center park.